Backflush accounting: Meaning of backflushing

-material account = material expenses account

 Back flush is used for materials which are required for the product and have a fixed relationship with it.
 Depending on how backflushing is implemented in the accounting software being used and depending on organizational rules, the back flushing may create error records which need to be analyzed by someone in charge for the cost accounting.
 One possible reason for the creation of these error records can be that there is no sufficient book inventory available in the designated back flushing location (shop floor).
 By simply deleting the error record, without working it out, could mean that the costs are not assigned correctly to products and/or even that the expenses in the financial accounting (inventory accounts) are not being recorded.
 The error record as such, is not a specific consequence of using back flushing.
 It may exist also when a MES system is being used when no back flushing is needed.
 The reason for this is that any error in transmitting and/or interpreting the data being sent by the MES system to the ERP system is consigned and needs to be worked out.
 When using back flushing, any scrap, material usage variance (using more or less than specified in the BOM) or substitution must be reported separately in order to maintain acceptable inventory accuracy.
 These are typically implemented as unplanned transactions.
 The downside of unplanned transactions is that they are prone to error.
 Unplanned inventory transactions must be eliminated and replaced creatively with planned transactions because even a very low percentage of misreported transactions will take inventory accuracy quickly to an unacceptable level.
 That is why the usage of backflushing is recommended only if 2 conditions are met: low I/O Variation and low Production Lead Times.
 Without low part I/O variation through low scrap, non-standard usage, and substitution, system inventory levels become unreliable.
 The exception transactions just cannot come through quickly or accurately enough to tame the beast.
 Loss of trust in the system occurs.
 Without short manufacturing lead times, components get moved into production but don't get relieved right away from the ERP inventory.
 This leads to confusion.
 Evident discrepancies between physical and system inventory counts cause frustration and lack of trust in the system.
 Without accurate and timely inventory levels, internal production plans and external purchase orders cannot be scheduled effectively, leading to inventory shortages and excess inventory.
 Inventory shortages cause disruptions to the manufacturing schedule, forcing additional setups, forced substitutions, overtime, premium freight charges, missed shipments and lost capacity.
-Excess inventory increases obsolescence, and consumes precious cash flow and shelf space.
+Excess inventory increases obsolescence and consumes precious cash flow and shelf space.
 Both excess inventory and shortages can indirectly lead to poor quality.
 A plant cannot cycle-count its way to accurate inventories.
 Cycle counting is not timely enough to be of benefit.
 And cycle counts are more likely to introduce errors than to correct them.